Why a Career in Actuarial, Rewards & Analytics? has been saved

-Deloitte is committed to supporting our analysts through this course of study by providing on-the-job training to develop the competencies required of an Actuary and/or data scientist and through our professional education support programme.
+Deloitte is committed to supporting our analysts through this course of study by providing on-the-job training to develop the competencies required of an Actuary and through our professional education support programme.
 This programme provides generous paid study leave as well as all relevant study material and external tuition.
 The support provided both internally and through tutorials, combined with the dedication of our people has allowed our analysts to achieve high pass rates and to progress rapidly through the exams in recent years.

 As well as gaining a recognised professional qualification, as an analyst you will discover all kinds of new business and technical skills, as well as everything you need to do your job and accelerate your career.
 Read more on our Learning Approach.

 Applications are encouraged from all numerical and programming disciplines, including mathematics, statistics, actuarial science, engineering, analytics, physics, chemistry, economics, artificial intelligence and machine learning amongst others.
 Other requirements include:

 - Achieved or are currently on target for a 2.1 honours degree or higher

 - Achieved an A in Mathematics at Irish Leaving Certificate/Scottish Higher/A-level or equivalent